-Make a batch of roasted chestnuts with a drizzle of sage browned butter this winter.
+Make a batch of oven roasted chestnuts with a drizzle of sage browned butter this winter.

 The sweet smell of chestnuts roasting in the air is one of those scents of the season that truly embodies the spirit of the holidays.